family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

 Eventually, cut the traces in the proper places, triple-check there are no short circuits, and solder on the components.
 Once you're done, solder the jumper that's to the right of the board for your mini-circuit to give power to your circuit.
 Make sure nothing is getting hot.
 Then, write a function to check if there's smoke or not.
 Don't know how to write an Arduino program?
 Reconsider Napkin.
 Are you still convinced that Napkin is right for you?
 All right, all right.
 You know, it's pretty good.
-You get a safe home in exchange for pressing 100 keys and clicking on buttons 100 times, and I get a safe home and have a interesting, fun project.
+You get a safe home in exchange for pressing 100 keys and clicking on buttons 100 times, and you get a safe home and have a interesting, fun project.
 Well, find the template folder and open up template.ino.
-Remember this is a WIP (Work In Progress), so until I say so, it may not be all the way working.
+Remember this is a WIP (Work In Progress), so it may not be all the way working.
 Anyway, [KTibow](https://github.com/KTibow) out for now!
 Bye!